 - Save on interest costs.
 Generally, if you qualify for a lower rate than what you’re paying now, you’ll save on interest costs.
 As of early August 2022, the average credit card interest rate was 17.58 percent, compared to the average personal loan rate of 10.60 percent.

 - Simplify your monthly payments.
 It’s easier to manage one monthly payment than multiple payments with different due dates.
 This reduces your chances of missing payments, which is good for your credit.

 - Repay on a fixed schedule.
 Many debt consolidation loans are fixed installment loans, which means you’ll know exactly when you’ll be debt-free.
 This can help motivate you while you pay down debt.

 Risks of a debt consolidation loan

-You’ll need to weigh your immediate needs with your long-term goals before moving forward.
-Some people choose to consolidate debt to save money and organize their monthly payments, but there are downsides to consider.
+Before moving forward, you’ll need to weigh your immediate needs with your long-term goals.
+Some people choose to consolidate debt to save money and organize their monthly payments, but there are downsides: